 1. Surge Protectors

-Surge protectors are the most essential item on this list.
+Surge protectors, which you should replace every 2 years (our guide on why), are the most essential item on this list.
 You probably have and use a standard power strip with 5 to 6 outlets that states that it’s a “surge protector”, but in reality, it could barely stop a static shock from hitting the equipment.
 A surge protector is a multi-outlet power distribution device that protects the connected devices from voltage spikes or surges.

 If lightning hits your home or even another home connected to yours, it’s possible for the energy from the lightning strike to travel throughout the electrical wires.
 These large voltage spikes can hit sensitive electronics such as televisions, projectors, receivers, speakers, etc. All of the equipment in a home theater system is interconnected by power cables, HDMI cables, speakers cables, and others.